Status as of 1/9/2017

 Downsides:

-- There will be an ever increasing number of AAD Application identities in our tenant.
+- There will be an ever increasing number of Entra ID Application identities in our tenant.
 A lifecycle policy may eventually be needed to manage this.

-- Users are trusted to make good decisions about their data in other AAD applications.
+- Users are trusted to make good decisions about their data in other Entra ID applications.
 Lack of training or awareness may lead to poor decisions and outcomes which put confidential data at risk.
 NOTE: This downside is present in pretty much every existing application ecosystem at the UW.

 Benefits: